 (1) The DHB will not, in any circumstances, be required to pay a Claim Item submitted or resubmitted more than six months after the date of the Service.

 D.29 Verification of Claim Item

-(1) The DHB may require the Provider to verify a Claim Item by giving 15 Business Days' notice.
+(1) The DHB may require the Provider to verify a Claim Item by giving 15 Business Days' notice to the Provider of that requirement.

 Submitting Prescription Forms

 D.30 Submitting Prescription Forms